artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ## Downloads

 Don't believe everything you read.
-The test scripts used this piece are available for download so you can the run yourself. https://github.com/artandmath/NukeProfilers.
+The test scripts used this piece are available for download so you can them run yourself. https://github.com/artandmath/NukeProfilers.

 This piece is also available for download from the same repository— written in markdown format for your VFX studio's compositing department wiki.